-Accessing posts are free for all users, however, to comment on the website, you need to register and login to your account.
-The reason for this is to minimise the number of spam comments from bots.
+Accessing posts is free for all users, however, to comment on the website, you need to register and log in to your account.
+The reason for this is to minimize the number of spam comments from bots.

 With this app, you can search a specific keyword to filter posts based on the keyword you specified in the search field.